philippinespire/pire_ssl_data_processing/README.md

 **Summary:**

 The SSL pipeline creates multiple copies of your data in the form of intermediate files.
 Assuming that you have finished the pipeline
- (have checked your files and send probe info to Arbor Bio), it is now time to do some cleaning up
+ (have checked your files and sent probe info to Arbor Bio), it is now time to do some cleaning up

 **1. Make a copy of important files**